Powerlearnproject/se-day1-assignment-Calvette57/README.md

 # SE_Day1
 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a branch of engineering focused on the systematic design, development, maintenance and management of software applications and systems.
+It involves using a structured approach to create software systems that are reliable, efficient, scalable and maintenable.

+Importance.
+- Software engineering practices ensure that software is built to be reliable and free from bugs.
+- Properly managed software projects can be delivered on time and qithin budget reducing overall costs.
+- A well designed software system is easier to maintain and upgrade which is essential for keeping up with the evolving technology and user requirements.
+- Software engineering methodologies like Agile and DevOps foster better collaboration among team members and with stakeholders improving project outcomes.
+- Structured approaches in software engineering enable the development of new technologies and applications thus driving innovation and keeps the technology industry advanced.
+- Software engineering ensures that applications are user friendly and meet the needs of their users leading to a Bett agreement and satisfaction.
+- High quality software engances user satisfaction and trust.

 Identify and describe at least three key milestones in the evolution of software engineering.